 Summer Camp: The average cost of summer camp is \$300 per scout.
-A \$90 deposit is due early to mid-March to secure your space.
-No specific due date can be put on the deposit until Council has released their itinerary.
-This \$90 deposit is non-refundable.
-Final payments are due early to mid-May.
-Cancellations between when the deposit is paid and two weeks prior to your camp date: a refund of all fees paid, less \$90 per scout.
+A \$75 deposit is due on February 15th to secure your space.
+This is non-refundable.
+Final payments are due April 15th.
+Cancellations between May 1st and two weeks prior to your camp date: a refund of all fees paid, less \$75 per scout.
 Within two weeks of camp date, no refunds are given unless the scout moves out of council, there is a death or serious injury in his immediate family requiring his attendance, he himself becomes ill.
 The deposit is always non-refundable.